Third Party Holder Administrative Attachment (TDAS)

 Seizable amounts

 The sums used for payment must be seizable sums.
-For example, it could be business income or payments on a redeemable life insurance contract.
+For example, it could be your business income or payments on a redeemable life insurance contract.

 The claim must be an amount of: